The Lord of the Rings: The Two Towers (2002) Director: Peter Jackson

 “May this be the hour when we draw swords together”

-There are three brilliantly interwoven plot-lines in The Two Towers (or what Hitchcock once called the “meanwhile back at the ranch” film technique which is also employed to great success in Star Wars: The Empire Strikes Back).
-Frodo and Sam make their way to Mordor where they encounter the tragic-comic creature Gollum (played in a special effects-laiden costume by Andy Serkis).
-Gollum, who was once a hobbit, has become disfigured by his obsession with the ring (he once owned the ring before Bilbo Baggins happened upon it in The Hobbit).
+There are three brilliantly interwoven plot-lines in The Two Towers (in what Hitchcock once called the “meanwhile back at the ranch” film technique which is also employed to great success in Star Wars: The Empire Strikes Back).
+Frodo and Sam make their way to Mordor but along the way they encounter the tragic-comic creature Gollum (played in a special effects-laden costume by Andy Serkis).
+Gollum, who was once a hobbit has become horribly disfigured due to his obsession with the ring (he once owned the ring before Bilbo Baggins happened upon it in The Hobbit).
 Gollum has been tracking the fellowship since their trek through the mines of Moria.
 His loyalties are questionable as he leads Frodo and Sam through craggy pathways and eventually underground while en route to Mordor.
-Aragorn, Legolas, and Gimli track a herd of Uruk-Hai who had captured Merry and Pippin at the end of The Fellowship of the Ring.
-During the course of battle, the hobbits escape to the woods where they meet the Treebeard and the Ents -ancient trees who slowly decide join the battle against Isengard.
-Meanwhile, as Aragorn, Legolas, and Gimli track the hobbits into the forest, Gandalf reveals himself.
+Meanwhile Aragorn, Legolas, and Gimli track a herd of Uruk-Hai who had captured Merry and Pippin at the end of The Fellowship of the Ring.
+During the course of battle, the hobbits escape into the woods where they meet the Treebeard and the Ents, ancient trees who slowly decide join the battle against Isengard.
+Meanwhile, as Aragorn, Legolas, and Gimli track the hobbits into the forest, Gandalf reveals himself to the three of them.
 He is now reborn as Gandalf the White, leader of the wizards following Saruman’s moral dereliction.

 Aragorn, Legolas, Gandalf, and Gimli travel to the kingdom of Rohan where the aging king, Theoden (played by Bernard Hill), has been tragically possessed by Saruman and his assistant, Grima Wormtongue (played by Brad Dourif).
 Gandalf brings order back to Rohan after restoring Theoden to health and reuniting him with his son, Eomer (played by Karl Urban).
 Saruman’s forces begin attacking the men at Rohan, nearly killing Aragorn as he falls off a cliff into a river.
 Theoden musters his forces and evacuates Rohan to the heavily fortified mountain fortress called “Helm’s Deep.”
 Nearly one third of the film details the massive battle between the armies of Isengard and the men of Rohan -it is an impressive and fierce fight while the soldiers of Rohan hunker down.
 Peter Jackson makes an amusing cameo as a spearman atop the wall at Helm’s Gate.
 The battle is beautifully shot.
 It is dark and ominous in the mud and the rain, and we are constantly reminded of an impending doom at any moment.